Learning to ride.

 Zoo experience #2 - after finally finding the cuota to Tuxtla, we headed off to see the canyon.
 We arrive and are greeted by the usual 'I can watch your bike for you' which always has us thinking, 'what’s going to happen to it if you don't watch it?'
 Usually, nothing, but 10pesos is a nice donation for the elderly, especially if it means you can park away from the cars (Al's bike was knocked over by a taxi at the central markets here, no damage done and people were sure to tell us about it, which make a nice excuse for a chat about life in general, but also made us more cautious with parking choices).

-After than, a visit to the Tuxtla zoo, with lots of cool animals including the big cats....Chris was very unnerved when the jaguar stalked its prey (us) through the glass.....
+After that, a visit to the Tuxtla zoo, with lots of cool animals including the big cats....Chris was very unnerved when the jaguar stalks its prey (us) through the glass.....
 I do NOT want to meet one of these in the wild thank you.
 Very scary!

 29 October, 2010

 I'm in heaven... for the last 3 days there's been a BMW convention here.
 Soooo many nice bikes.
 Just for a joke, we went and parked ours with the other 30 or so in the main street.
-People got a bit of a shock to find out I ride, but then a dirt bike...
+People got a bit of a shock when they found out I ride, but then a dirt bike...